-There are many symptoms of relief on earth.
-Three classes have been made of them.
-Continents and oceans come in the relief features of the first order.
-The relief features of the second order include mountains, plains, and plateaus, which are formed by the internal movements of the earth and exogenous waters.
-The relief features of the third order include valleys, hills, deltas, and glaciers, which are formed only by the forces of erosion, such as flowing water, wind, waves, etc.
+There are many relief features on Earth, which can be classified into three categories.
+The first-order relief features include continents and oceans.
+The second-order relief features include mountains, plains, and plateaus, which are formed by internal movements of the earth and exogenous waters.
+The third-order relief features include valleys, hills, deltas, and glaciers, which are formed by the forces of erosion, such as flowing water, wind, and waves.

 - Explain the meaning of Physical Geography.
 Explain its Scope and Importance.